Skip to content

 enabled: true

 Then clear the cache.
-Now you can reload your Ibexa DXP Back Office.
-If your browser language is set to French, the Back Office will be displayed in French.
+Now you can reload your Ibexa DXP back office.
+If your browser language is set to French, the back office is displayed in French.

 Checking browser language

-To make sure that a language is set in your browser, check if it is sent as an accepted language in the Accept-Language header.
+To make sure that a language is set in your browser, check if it's sent as an accepted language in the Accept-Language header.

 Tip